Dental Bone and Gum Grafting Sydney

 The bone grafting procedure replaces missing bone and allows deteriorated bone to grow back which strengthens the grafted areas by forming a connection between the bone graft and your existing bone.
 As time progresses, the newly formed bone will replace much of the graft at which point the guided bone generation membrane can be applied.
 The purpose of this membrane is to encourage new bone to grow and prevent further scar tissue forming as a result of the grafting procedure.

-Why would I need a bone graft?
+Why would I need a bone and/or gum graft?

 - Gum disease leading to deterioration around the roots of your teeth